-This melee weapon guide for Fallout New Vegas focuses on more than just raw damage numbers for weapons though by considering any utility weapon availability factors to ensure you have a potent melee weapon at all game stages.
-For each weapon on this list we have included the location to obtain it, the weapon requirements (for effective use) and the base damage of the weapon (before your specific character skills are taken to account so the actual damage value in your Pip-Boy will be higher).
+This melee weapon guide for Fallout New Vegas focuses on more than just raw damage numbers for weapons though by also considering weapon availability factors to ensure you have a potent melee weapon at all game stages.
+For each weapon on this list we have included the location to obtain it, the weapon requirements (for effective use without strength penalty) and the base damage of the weapon (before your specific character skills are taken to account so the actual damage value in your Pip-Boy will often be higher).

 Note that this page does not discuss the best unarmed weapon in Fallout New Vegas and focuses on melee weapons only from the base game and the respective Fallout New Vegas DLCs.
 Accordingly beyond this point you will find various FNV spoilers related to equipment, quests and locations.

 While damage is an obvious factor to consider when deciding on the best Fallout New Vegas melee weapon this is just one element of your decision given many of these high damage weapons don’t become available until later in the game.
 This can leave players without a reliable melee weapon throughout the bulk of your adventure when you need it most given you will lack sufficient other equipment and perks for your melee build.
 For this reason the following factors have also been considered when designing the list of FNV best melee weapons for this page: